Suicide of Kenneth Weishuhn: National attention

-Weishuhn's suicide prompted nationwide coverage of bullying and its effect on LGBT youth.
+Weishuhn's suicide prompted nationwide coverage of bullying and its effect on LGBTQ youth.
 Coverage of the suicide and the bullying that prompted it appeared in the Huffington Post, the Washington Post, Queerty, Fox News, the Sioux City Journal, Daily Kos and many other outlets.

 USA Today questioned if bullies should be treated as criminals in reference to Weishuhn and his suicide and announced: "Tragic suicides such as K.J.'s have galvanized educators into a zero-tolerance stance on bullying, and a recent analysis by the U.S. Department of Education shows that state lawmakers nationwide are increasingly willing to criminalize bullying behavior, even as experts wonder whether doing so will have the intended effect: to curb the behavior and improve the learning atmosphere."

-The Des Moines Register wrote "Kenneth Weishuhn’s name has been invoked far and wide in the struggle to stem bullying and advance gay rights" and reported on singer Madonna flashing Weishuhn’s photo on stage in the middle of her European concert tour.
+The Des Moines Register wrote "Kenneth Weishuhn's name has been invoked far and wide in the struggle to stem bullying and advance gay rights" and reported on singer Madonna flashing Weishuhn's photo on stage in the middle of her European concert tour.

 Weishuhn's mother has said she was unsure if she wants to pursue charges against the school or the bullies.
-She stated "I really don’t want to ruin somebody else’s life, or take someone else’s son or daughter from them.
-But, I don’t know what it’s going to take to get it to stop."
+She stated "I really don't want to ruin somebody else's life, or take someone else's son or daughter from them.
+But, I don't know what it's going to take to get it to stop."
 Later in 2012, prosecutors could not find sufficient evidence to prosecute anyone for specific criminal acts.
 As laws in Iowa do not cover bullying, O'Brien County Sheriff Michael Anderson said he agreed with the decision not to file charges.